-Percentage of funds shown in the geographic distribution table is an approximation.
+Percentage of funds shown in the geographic distribution table is an approximation for the Program Year 45 Annual Allocation.
 Included in the Central Downtown area funds are the Public Facilities, Housing, and the Section 108 repayment projects.
 Also included are several Public service activities that are specifically located in the downtown, or predominantly serve the residents of downtown.
+The projects that are to be funded with CDBG-CV funds are not included in this calculation.